Standard Response Protocol

 GISD constantly seeks to provide a circle of protection that generates safety and security in all schools and facilities.
 Controlled access to buildings, a revamped volunteer registration program, crisis communication, employees and first responders are all essential to that cause.

-The SRP refers to four specific actions in the event of an emergency or crisis.
-Lockout, lockdown, evacuate or shelter are the actions students and employees are trained to perform during an emergency.
+The SRP refers to five specific actions in the event of an emergency or crisis.
+Lockout, lockdown, evacuate, shelter or hold are the actions students and employees are trained to perform during an emergency.
 A brief synopsis of each action is below.